mohinraju/Assignment-project-Janitri-Innovations-Private-Limited-/README.md

 # Assignment-project-Janitor-Innovations-Private-Limited-
 Android app built with Jetpack Compose, MVVM, Room, and WorkManager to track pregnancy vitals like blood pressure, heart rate, weight, and baby kicks.
 Includes reminders, local storage, and a user-friendly UI inspired by Figma design.

+HOW TO RUN
+1.export the zip
+2.open the folder in vs code
+3.sync the gradle build
+4.run